-I am an applied microeconomist, who works on issues related to Environmental Economics and Development Economics.
+I am an economist, working on issues related to Environmental Economics and Development Economics.
 Most of my work uses theoretical and econometric models to examine the impact of institutional changes on socioeconomic outcomes, such as firm productivity and legal disputes, in China and Sub-Saharan Africa.
 However, I am also interested in macroeconomic questions related to the use and management of natural resources, and in the economics of Climate Change.

 Naso, P., Lanz, B., Swanson, T. (2020).
 The Return of Malthus?
 Resource Constraint in an Era of Declining Population Growth, European Economic Review.